OpenVidu/openvidu.io/docs/docs/self-hosting/how-to-guides/create-configure-AWS-certificate.md

     Those are parameters related to the certificate you just created.

-    You have to fill field **`DomainName`** with the domain name that appears in the certificate that you created, the one that matches yourdesiredname.yourdomininroute53 mentioned earlier.
+    You have to fill field **`DomainName`** with the domain name that appears in the certificate that you created, the one that matches yourdesiredname.yourdomain mentioned earlier.

     Next for the **`OpenViduCertificateARN`**, you can find it at the top of the same page I mentioned earlier, it is called **`ARN`**, as you can see in the image below.